Blonduos/Landing-page/readme.md

 ## FCC Product landing page

-This is a simple static website, designed and built by myself using plaing HTML and CSS.
+A simple static website, which I designed and built by myself using plaing HTML5, CSS3 and JS.

-Vanilla JS functionality will be added shortly